-Medigap insurance, which is also called Medigap Supplement, helps cover the 20% of costs that Original Medicare doesn’t cover, significantly reducing your out-of-pocket costs.
+Medigap insurance, also called Medigap Supplement insurance, helps cover the 20% of costs that Original Medicare doesn’t cover, significantly reducing your out-of-pocket costs.
 Because Medigap plans of the same type (e.g., all Plan Gs) are identical, many are confused by the differences in pricing.
 The monthly premiums can feel kind of random if you aren’t aware of the different pricing structures that Medigap plans can have.
-It’s also important to know that Medigap pricing can change over time, depending on your policy pricing structure.
+It’s also important to know that Medigap pricing can change over time, depending on your policy’s pricing structure.

 Medicare uses three pricing (or rating) structures to determine how your policy can change over time.
 In other words, you can have one of three kinds of Medicare Supplement policies: